-Please keep in mind that chairs, tents, tables, rugs, runners, throwing of rice, birdseed, flowers and confetti, or anything else that will affect the soil is not allowed in Central Park.
+Chairs, tents, tables, rugs, runners, throwing of rice, birdseed, flowers, confetti, or anything else that will affect the soil is not allowed in Central Park.
 There are exceptions to the use of chairs for those who cannot stand for long periods of time.
 Alcohol, candles, or amplified sound are not allowed.
 Acoustic music is permitted.

 Planning your own ceremony?

 The maximum number of guests allowed for a ceremony in Central Park is 300, and each location has its own specific guest limit.
 If you plan to have less than 20 people at your wedding ceremony in a location outside of the Conservatory Garden, you are not required to purchase a permit.
 However, we highly recommend getting a permit to guarantee your space.